n-genesis/finxact-json-vscode/README.md

 ## File Templates

 To help just start writing of a Finxact JSON schema file you can create a new file using templates located in the Finxact JSON Formatter's `/templates` folder.
 The extension currently has two templates: `BLANK.json` and `BOILERPLAT.json`.
-YOu can also create your own template and copy it in the `/templates/` to use with the extention.

 #### BOILERPLATE.json
+Using predefined variables general values are added the newly created file.
+See [Template variables](#Template-variables).
 ```
     "$schema": "http://json-schema.org/draft-04/schema#",
          "id": "http://finxact.com/.../${FILE}",